 We would like to be notified in advance if you suffer from conditions that require special vigilance on our part or have special wishes with regard to accommodations, vegetarian food or anything else we should know.
 Should you become ill or notice anyone else feeling unwell, immediately call Rigmor, who is a doctor (tel. +4520723509, or in urgent cases, call 112).

 The Tisvilde Pilgrimage Route journey cannot be held responsible for damages, injuries or illness that occur during the journey.
 You are responsible for your own travel insurance.
 The journey cannot be refunded later than 14 days prior to the departure date.
-If you have any questions, please call or write one of us.
+If you have any questions, please call or write to one of us.

 The Tisvilde Pilgrimage Route partners:

-Visit North Zealand, Gribskov Municipality, The Danish Nature Agency, Esrum Abbey, Gribskov Erhvervscenter, Museum Nordsjælland, Gribskov Spisekammer, Restaurant Tinggården, Garbolund, Mårum Church, Annisse Church, Ramløse Church, Tibirke Church, Annisse Forsamlingshus, Pibe Mill, Pibe Mølle Restaurant, Ramløse Windmill, Tibirke Kunst, local business owners, local volunteers, local musicians.
+Visit North Sealand, Gribskov Municipality, The Danish Nature Agency, Esrum Abbey, Gribskov Erhvervscenter, Museum Nordsjælland, Gribskov Spisekammer, Restaurant Tinggården, Garbolund, Mårum Church, Annisse Church, Ramløse Church, Tibirke Church, Annisse Forsamlingshus, Pibe Mill, Pibe Mølle Restaurant, Ramløse Windmill, Tibirke Kunst, local business owners, local volunteers, local musicians.